-CITY OF CHICKASAW
+CITY OF CHICKASAW MAINTENANCE AGREEMENT FOR

-MAINTENANCE AGREEMENT FOR POST-CONSTRUCTION STORMWATER MANAGEMENT/BMP FACILITIES
+POST-CONSTRUCTION STORMWATER MANAGEMENT/BMP FACILITIES

-THIS AGREEMENT, made and entered y of the "Landowner", and the City of Chic :kasaw, Alabama, h nereinafter called the ≘ "City". , neremarter called WHEREAS, the Landowner is the owner WITNESSETI er of certain real pr H, that operty described as as reco orded by deed in the land records of Mobile County, Alabama, Deed Book Page , hereinafte r called the ' 'Property".
-WHEREAS, the Landowner is p WHEREAS, the Site Plan/Subdi hereinafter called the "Plan", which ex pressly made a par rt hereof, as approve ed or to be a onroved by the City, provides for detention of stormw pp. ored by the WHEREAS, the City and the Lar omeowners association, agree that the health, safe that on-site stormwater management/ WHEREAS, the City requires the Plan be constructed and adequately ma any homeowners association. anitalized by the Ed maowner, its sacces sors and assi gns, including ation of the forces ing promines the NOW, THEREFORE, in considerate the following terms and contact the following terms and contact the following terms are contact to the following terms are co nts contained merent, and the following terms and col nunuons, the partie es nereto agree as fo llows:
+THIS AGREEMENT, made and entered into this day of , 20, by and between , hereinafter called the "Landowner", and the City of Chickasaw, Alabama, hereinafter called the "City".

+WITNESSETH, that

+WHEREAS, the Landowner is the owner of certain real property described as as recorded by deed in the land records of Mobile

+County, Alabama, Deed Book Page , hereinafter called the "Property".

+WHEREAS, the Landowner is proceeding to build on and develop the property; and hereinafter called the "Plan", which expressly made a part hereof, as approved or to be approved by the City, provides for detention of stormwater within the confines of the property; and

+WHEREAS, the Site Plan/Subdivision Plan known as

+WHEREAS, the City and the Landowner, its successors and assigns, including any homeowners association, agree that the health, safety, and welfare of the residents of Chickasaw, Alabama, require that on-site stormwater management/BMP facilities be constructed and maintained on the Property; and

+WHEREAS, the City requires that on-site stormwater management/BMP facilities as shown on the Plan be constructed and adequately maintained by the Landowner, its successors and assigns, including any homeowners association.

+NOW, THEREFORE, in consideration of the foregoing premises, the mutual covenants contained herein, and the following terms and conditions, the parties hereto agree as follows:

-- 1. The on-site stormwater management/BMP facilities shall be constructed by the Landowner, its successors and assigns, in accordance with the plans and specifications identified in the Plan. - 2.
-The Landowner, its successors and assigns, including any homeowners association, shall adequately maintain the stormwater management/BMP facilities.
+1. The on-site stormwater management/BMP facilities shall be constructed by the Landowner, its successors and assigns, in accordance with the plans and specifications identified in the Plan.

+2. The Landowner, its successors and assigns, including any homeowners association, shall adequately maintain the stormwater management/BMP facilities.
 This includes all pipes and channels built to convey stormwater to the facility, as well as all structures, improvements, and vegetation provided to control the quality and quantity of the stormwater.
-Adequate maintenance is herein defined as good working condition so that these facilities are performing their design functions. - 3.
-The Landowner, its successors and assigns, shall request an inspection of the stormwater management/BMP facility by the City annually.
+Adequate maintenance is herein defined as good working condition so that these facilities are performing their design functions.

+3. The Landowner, its successors and assigns, shall request an inspection of the stormwater management/BMP facility by the City annually.
 The purpose of the inspection is to assure safe and proper functioning of the facilities.
 The inspection shall cover the entire facilities, berms, outlet structure, pond areas, access roads, etc. Deficiencies shall be noted in the inspection report.